michaelplzno/Blokaroka/README.md

-# DesktopBricks
+# Blokaroka
 One of my first projects: an attempt to make bricks appear on top of the UI in Windows.
-The code is over 10 years old, and was designed for an older version of windows.
-This is intended to give a bit of a sense of how I coded back in the day.
+The code is based on a project that is over 10 years old, and was designed for an older version of windows.
 If the project catches on, hopefully we can work together to make it a popular app.

 ![Screenshot on Windows 10](https://raw.githubusercontent.com/michaelplzno/DesktopBricks/master/DesktopBricks.PNG)